The Best Checking Accounts in Delaware for 2023

 How we picked

 MyBankTracker used a set methodology to choose our top checking accounts in the state of Delaware.
-We made our choices based on an in-depth analysis of the top 50 banks by deposit market shares in Delaware when using data dated June 2021 from the FDIC, covering major cities including Wilmington, Dover, Newark, Middletown, and Smyrna.
+We made our choices based on an in-depth analysis of the top 50 banks by deposit market share in Delaware when using data dated June 2022 from the FDIC, covering major cities including Wilmington, Dover, Newark, Middletown, and Smyrna.

 When considering checking accounts, we took a closer look at those with low monthly maintenance fees, relatively easy ways to waive these fees, the ATM network the bank offers, as well as other features the accounts provided to make a customer’s life more convenient.